liveryvideo/interactive-bridge/README.md

 ## Demo

-A demo interactive page can be found at: [interactive.liveryvideo.com](https://interactive.liveryvideo.com)
+The demo page, for use in a Livery Player, can be found at: [interactive.liveryvideo.com](https://interactive.liveryvideo.com)

-This can be used as a Livery interactive page for testing purposes.

-If you'd like to test with a mock player bridge you can use:
+To test with a mock player bridge use this page instead: [interactive.liveryvideo.com/mock.html](https://interactive.liveryvideo.com/mock.html)

-- [interactive.liveryvideo.com?mock](https://interactive.liveryvideo.com?mock) - With mock bridge on same page
-- [interactive.liveryvideo.com/mock.html](https://interactive.liveryvideo.com/mock.html) - Mock bridge page with interactive page in iframe

 ## Installation